RakanMyHusbando/lua-wallpaper-color/README.md

 ## Features

-- [ ] Extract main colors from a wallpaper
+- [x] Extract colors from a wallpaper
 - [ ] Automatically generate a color scheme
 - [ ] (Planned) Apply the generated scheme to other programs